datacommonsorg/docsite/bigquery/query_join_your_data.md

 ### Using [FIPS](https://www.census.gov/library/reference/code-lists/ansi.html) codes

 We use the [Fatal Accidents dataset from National Highway Traffic Safety Administration](https://console.cloud.google.com/bigquery/analytics-hub/exchanges(analyticshub:projects/1057666841514/locations/us/dataExchanges/google_cloud_public_datasets_17e74966199/listings/nhtsa_traffic_fatalities_17f892354f9)) to compute counties with highest fatal accidents per capita.
-We map to DC counties by using the FIPS or geoId, and use total population statistics.
-We find Loving County, TX (the least populated county in main US), followed by Kenedy County, TX, to be at the top.
+We map to DC counties using the FIPS or geoId, and use total population statistics.
+Loving County, TX (the least populated county in main US) and Kenedy County, TX are at the top.

 ```sql
 WITH FatalAccidents AS (